adapreda/F1-Car/README.md

 - Rear Wing – includes the DRS mechanism
 - 4 Wheels – fully functional and able to rotate
 - Halo – safety structure around the cockpit

+Technical Details:
+- CAD Software: Autodesk Fusion 360
+- Material: PETG

+Design Approach:
+-The model is split into multiple parts
+-Each part is designed individually
+-All components are combined in a final assembly